DarrelASandbox/playground-security/README.md

 ## Session Management

-- **Sessions** ensures the ability to identify the user on any subsequent requests as well as being able to apply security access controls, authorized access to the user private data, and to increase the usability of the applicaton.
-Therefore, current web applications can provide session capabilities both pre and post authntication.
+- **Sessions** ensures the ability to identify the user on any subsequent requests as well as being able to apply security access controls, authorized access to the user private data, and to increase the usability of the application.
+Therefore, current web applications can provide session capabilities both pre and post authentication.
 Once an authenticated session has been established, the session ID (or token) is temporarily equivalent to the strongest authentication method used by the application.
-  - Such as username and password, passphrases, one-time passwords (OTP), client-based digital certificates, smartcards, or biometrics (such as figngerprint or eye retina).
+  - Such as username and password, passphrases, one-time passwords (OTP), client-based digital certificates, smart cards, or biometrics (such as fingerprint or eye retina).
 - **HTTP** is a stateless protocol where each request and response pair is independent of other web interactions.
-- Session management links both the authentication and authorization modules commonly avilable in web applications:
+- Session management links both the authentication and authorization modules commonly available in web applications:
-  - The **session ID** or **token binds** the user authentication credentials to the user HTTP traffic and the appropraite access controls enforced by the web application.
+  - The **session ID** or **token binds** the user authentication credentials to the user HTTP traffic and the appropriate access controls enforced by the web application.
   - The complexity of these components in modern web applications, plus the fact that its implementation and binding resides on the web developer's hands makes the implementation of a secure session management module very challenging.
 - **Pre-Auth Sessions -> Authentication -> Session Management -> Access Control -> Session Finalization**
 - Since HTTP and Web Server both are **stateless**, the only way to maintain a session is when some unique information about the session (session id) is passed between server and client in very request and response.